 There exist many senior citizens who don’t have any other income streams except pension post-retirement.
 Some may not have even that also and might have to work beyond 60 years of age.
 In such a scenario, PMVVY gives a pension which looks highly inadequate.
-The conditions of PMVVY are somewhat antithetic for comfortable retired life.
+The conditions of PMVVY are somewhat antithetic to comfortable retired life.

 The maximum amount of pension available is only Rs 5000.
-If some family members are registered in PMVVY, then total pension can’t exceed Rs 5000.
+If some family members are registered in PMVVY, then the total pension can’t exceed Rs 5000.
 To support a family of 3-4 members, this amount is highly insufficient.

-You need to have a pretty good corpus to lead peaceful retired life.
+You need to have a pretty good corpus to lead a peaceful retired life.
 However, this can’t be possible with PMVVY.

-However, if you want access your retirement corpus anytime or expect better returns, you can explore better investment avenues such as Post Office Senior Citizen Savings Scheme, Post Office MIS Scheme, 8% Government of India bonds, hybrid balanced mutual funds and Non-Convertible Debentures.
+However, if you want to access your retirement corpus anytime or expect better returns, you can explore better investment avenues such as the Post Office Senior Citizen Savings Scheme, Post Office MIS Scheme, 8% Government of India bonds, hybrid balanced mutual funds and Non-Convertible Debentures.